Tole Tea Estate

 Tole Tea Estate is a community in Cameroon, located in the foothills of Mount Cameroon, just a few kilometers from Buea Town.
-The estate has historically provided housing, employment, and social amenities for its workers and their families, fostering a close-knit environment.
-Schools, healthcare facilities, and recreational spaces have been established to support the residents, making it a self-sustaining settlement.

-Despite its economic significance, the community has faced challenges, particularly following the privatization of the estate in 2002.
-Labor disputes, wage concerns, and ownership conflicts have impacted the livelihoods of many workers.
-However, the resilience of the people has kept the community thriving, with ongoing efforts to improve working conditions and maintain its historical legacy.

 History

-The Tole Tea Estate, located in the Southwest Region of Cameroon, has a rich history dating back to 1928, when it was established by the British.
+The Tole Tea Estate, located in the Southwest Region of Cameroon was established in 1928 by the British.
 Under British administration, the estate was managed by the Commonwealth Development Corporation before being transferred to the Cameroon Development Corporation (CDC) in 1947.
 In 2002, the estate was privatized, leading to significant changes in its management and operations.

 Geography

 Buea has a subtropical highland climate, with high humidity because of its location at the foot of Mount Cameroon.
-Neighborhoods at higher elevations enjoy cooler temperatures, while neighborhoods at lower elevations experience hotter temperatures.
+Neighborhoods at higher elevations experience cooler temperatures, while neighborhoods at lower elevations experience hotter temperatures.
 Bonduma has a more moderate elevation, generating average temperatures between these two extremes.
-Extended periods of rainfall, characterized by incessant drizzle, are common during the rainy season and can last for several weeks.
-During the dry season, Bonduma can suffer from intense water shortages.
-The latter is becoming increasingly common because of dry conditions in Buea recently.
+Extended periods of rainfall are common during the rainy season and can last for several weeks.
+During the dry season, Bonduma has undergone increasingly common water shortages.